apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 Follow-on calls to `close()` are ignored, and calls to other methods rejected.
 That is: caller's cannot be expected to call `close()` repeatedly until it succeeds.
-1. The duration of the `call()` operation is undefined.
+1. The duration of the `close()` operation is undefined.
 Operations which rely on acknowledgements from remote systems to meet the persistence guarantees implicitly have to await these acknowledgements.
 Some Object Store output streams upload the entire data file in the `close()` operation.
 This can take a large amount